-2.4 Distributions of baleen and toothed whales in the
+2.4 Distributions of baleen and toothed whales in the Antarctic relative to spatial and environmental covariates

-Antarctic relative to spatial and environmental covariates A paper relating the distribution of baleen whales during CPII and CPIII of IWC IDCR/SOWER, with spatial and environmental covariates, has been prepared for the IWC IDCR/SOWER Special Volume (see Item 3.1).
-More recent field and analytical research investigating the distribution of Antarctic minke whales and other Antarctic cetaceans relative to spatial and environmental covariates has been and is currently being conducted by several researcher groups; for example, the NEWREP-A programme, Herr et al. (2016) which was presented this year in Annex K1, and Kelly et al. (2014) which was presented to the Committee in 2014.
-The Committee now has a Working Group on Ecosystem Modelling (EM; Annex K1) where one topic deals with this type of research.
-Thus, it is recommended that this agenda item be removed from this sub-committee's agenda and in the future, such research initially be reviewed by the EM group.
-This sub-committee could then utilise the results, as appropriate, to further its work.
+A paper relating the distribution of baleen whales during CPII and CPIII of IWC IDCR/SOWER, with spatial and environmental covariates, has been prepared for the IWC IDCR/SOWER Special Volume (see Annex G agenda item 3.1).
+More recent field and analytical research investigating the distribution of Antarctic minke whales and other Antarctic cetaceans relative to spatial and environmental covariates has been and is currently being conducted by several researcher groups; for example, the NEWREP-A program, Herr et al. (2016) which was presented this year in Annex K1, and Kelly et al. 2014 (SC/65b/IA15) which was presented to the Committee in 2014.
+The Committee now has a working group on Ecosystem Modelling (EM; Annex K1) where one topic deals with this type of research.
+Thus, it is recommended that this agenda item be removed from this sub-committee's agenda and in the future, such research initially be reviewed by the EM group, then this sub-committee utilise the results, as appropriate, to further its work.